 - 4.10 As well as all the national and local planning policy issues that the Wigmore Group Neighbourhood Plan must take into account, there are also a number of issues that have been identified locally, including through the work of the Wigmore Neighbourhood Plan Steering Group and the consultations and surveys that have taken place during the development of the Draft Plan. - 4.11 This work has identified the following issues from the survey carried out in mid 2013 which need to be addressed, as far as is possible: - Problems with traffic speeds, limited parking and the need for improvements to existing roads; - Improving tourism facilities in the area; - Improving community buildings and facilities in the area; - Improving the local environment; - Improving footpaths/cycleways and expansion of the network; - Improving signage to villages; - Improving poor transport links, including the bus services; - Improving employment opportunities; - Addressing issues with Wigmore school and transport/parking; - Addressing the lack of "mid-range" housing; and - Addressing the lack of "things to do" - 4.12 The WGPC considers that all these issues above are still pertinent in 2018.
-No other major emerging issues have been drawn to the WGPC's attention.
+In addition, the following two issues have been subsequently identified to WGPC by local residents as important: - The increasing volume and speed of traffic (including agricultural vehicles) on minor roads in the Parishes, which are also used by walkers, cyclists and horse-riders; and - The need to maintain and enhance the natural environment of the Parishes, including its landscapes, habitats and wildlife.